 - map out the veins in the leg or arm so that pieces of vein may be removed and used to bypass a narrowed or blocked blood vessel.
-An example is using pieces of vein from the leg to surgically bypass narrowed heart (coronary) arteries.
+An example is using portions of vein from the leg to surgically bypass narrowed heart (coronary) arteries.

 - examine a blood vessel graft used for dialysis if it is not working as expected; for example, the graft may be narrowed or blocked.

 - evaluate a connection between an artery and a vein which can be seen in congenital vascular malformations (arteriovenous malformations or fistula) and in dialysis fistula.

 If a line is placed in a vein of the legs or arms, there is a much higher chance of developing a clot around it due to the smaller vessel size (especially in infants and young children).
 In some instances, a clot can suddenly form in the arm due to compression of the vein at the inlet of the chest or in the left leg due to compression of the vein on the left side by an artery in the abdomen.